geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Oh, that'll be interesting.
 That's the card I really want.
 We also stood up the beginning of the cloud.
-We have five tiny box reds.
+We have five TinyBox reds.
 It's going to be nine.
-I was playing with the networking switch last night, so we're going to have...
+I was playing with the networking switch last night, so we're going to have..
 a big cluster of AMD GPUs.

 **Chenyu** [[00:01:52](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=112)]